wheaney/social-freedom/README.md

   * Profile modified
 * Lambdas
   * Requesting a follow
-    * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted" SNS topic
+    * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted/denied" Lambda
-    * Directly trigger a Lambda or publish to known SNS topic in the account you want to follow
+    * Directly trigger a Lambda the account you want to follow
       * Would require that this Lambda ARN is deterministic, should be achievable if we know the account ARN and the Lambda function name never changes
-      * One of the parameters here might be the ARN to the Lambda that the other account should eventually call if the response is PENDING
-        * Not entirely necessary if the Lambda ARN is deterministic as described above
   * Receiving a follow request
     * One of 3 return values: DENIED, PENDING, and ACCEPTED
       * DENIED if the requesting account is already blocked or this user account otherwise is set to